syncthing/syncthing-macos/README.md

 * Update `syncthing/Info.plist`
   * `CFBundleShortVersionString` (e.g `0.14.50-dev` or `0.14.50-1`)
   * `CFBundleVersion` (e.g `145000` or `145001`)
-* Create git tag on develop
+* Create github release and tag on develop
-* Merge develop to master branch